 These disciplines include: Environmental Science and Management, Ecology, Chemical Engineering, Materials Engineering, Clinical Sciences and Neurosciences.

 The University has also received a rating of 5 in two disciplines at the two-digit FoR code level, including Chemical Sciences and Environmental Sciences.

-ECU Deputy Vice-Chancellor (Research) Professor Caroline Finch welcomed the latest ERA results.
+ECU Deputy Vice-Chancellor (Research) Professor Caroline Finch AO welcomed the latest ERA results.

 "The ERA 2018 round shows ECU's rapid transformation towards a research-intensive university is on track," Professor Finch said.